nithishakumar/facear/README.md

 # Building and Deploying the FaceAR Website to GitHub Pages

-1. Run the command below to install gh-pages
+1. Run the command below to install gh-pages (only required when you're deploying for the first time)

 		yarn add -D gh-pages